ONSdigital/sdx-sequence/README.md

 ## Configuration

-The following envioronment variables can be set:
+The following envioronment variables can be set for non cloudfoundry use:

 | Environment Variable           | Default                               | Description
 |--------------------------------|---------------------------------------|----------------